ilcb-crex/CREx_MEG/README.md

 # CREx_MEG
-Suite of functions to the facilitate the data processing using Brainstorm and Fieldtrip softwares - BST and FT folders respectively
+Suite of functions to facilitate the MEG data processing using Brainstorm and Fieldtrip softwares

+* BST folder
+Scripts using Brainstorm